Dept. 3035

 CALI:

 The library can supply faculty access to CALI lessons.
-Lessons may be accessed on the Internet or on CDs provided by the library at the beginning of each school year.
 Some faculty link to CALI lessons from their TWEN sites for students' convenience.
-For assistance with access, contact the Electronic Services Librarian.
+For assistance with access, contact the Tawnya

 Classroom IT support:

 Study rooms within the library can be reserved by students, staff, faculty, and outside groups.
-Faculty reservations are not subject to a time limit.
-Reservations are made at the library Circulation Desk.
+Reservations are made through the library's web site.
+Faculty reservations are not subject to a time limit, however, you'll need to contact Susan to make a reservation for longer than two hours.

 Reserving technology equipment for use in the rooms is a separate process and is done through the Instructional Technology Office housed in the library, room 139, or through email.